si-rob/locus/README.md

 4. **Configure environment variables**:

-    Create a .env file in the root directory with the following content:
+    Copy env.example to .env file in the root directory and fill in the values for each key:

     ```sh
     ANDROID_API_KEY=android_api_key